Cysha/pokelink-web/themes/round-hp/README.md

 > No matter if you're going for horizontal or vertical, after the source is configured in OBS, you can resize the visual widget in the stream editor.
 ### Pokemon Gen 7 Art
 This theme relies on Gen 7 Art provided by PokeLink.
-However the sprites can be updated to other PokeLink supported sprites by updating the `imgPahts` in `./assets/js/themeSettings.js`
+However the sprites can be updated to other PokeLink supported sprites by updating the `imgPaths` in `./assets/js/themeSettings.js`

 ### Badge Ace Pokémon Limit numbers